Hauteclere/SheCodesDRF2023Supplementary/endpoints_and_model_relations/endpoints_and_model_relations.md

 # Lesson 2 - Endpoints and Model Relations

-I promised I'd post a walkthrough of setting up and using virtual environments with the `virtualenv` package, so [here it is](./virtualenv_walkthrough.md).

 The code we wrote in this lesson can be found [here](https://github.com/SheCodesAus/she-codes-crowdfunding-api-project-Hauteclere/tree/session2).

 It can be very helpful to take a look at the DRF documentation if you're looking for more info on how to customise the generic code for your project.
 In particular: